Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "...Yeah.
 I feel like I gotta apologize for that a little too.
 I should have been there to stop them."

-"Well...It’s Mister Rollins who really bore the brunt of it in the end.
+"Well...
+It’s Mister Rollins who really bore the brunt of it in the end.
 He was a good bull, though.
 Even-tempered, docile..."

 "Not the way Vemik tells it..."
 Julian noted.
 There was a mischievous side to him, then.